pomdtr/tweety/README.md

 // ~/.config/tweety/config.json
 {
-    "command": "/opt/homebrew/bin/fish", // The command to run in the terminal "editor": "/opt/homebrew/bin/kak", // The editor to use for opening files "env": {
+    "command": "/opt/homebrew/bin/fish", // The command to run in the terminal "args": [
+        "--login" // Arguments to pass to the command ],
+    "env": {
         // Environment variables to set in the terminal },